Quansight/Quansight-website/apps/labs/posts/numpy-string-ufuncs.md

 ## Last stop: `replace`

 The last ufunc we're going to talk about is `replace`.
-First, let's remember that `replace` accepts four arguments: the buffer to search, the substring to search for and replace, the replacement string, and a final integer argument that specifies the maximum number of replacements to do.
+First, let's remember that `replace` accepts four arguments: the buffer to search in, the substring to search for and replace, the replacement string, and a final integer argument that specifies the maximum number of replacements to do.
 Putting everything we've covered so far together gives us the following tasks: